Data discrepancies between AdWords and Analytics

 - Make sure your landing page is able to load the code properly.

 Clicks reported on Google AdWords but not on Google Analytics may be the result of an obstruction between the Google AdWords click event and the ability to load the tracking code on the landing page.
 If this is the case, ensure that your web hosting servers are functioning properly, the page is loading for all possible users and IPs, and the tracking code is installed correctly on your web pages.
-Learn how to check that you've installed the Analytics code properly.

 - Users return during the lifetime of a campaign.